Allen-Craig/PigLatin/README.md

 # PigLatin
- PigLatin game using JavaScript and HTML
+A simple PigLatin App using JavaScript and HTML